 Boyne Highlands also offers its SnowSports Academy for skiers and riders of all levels.
 The Academy teaches Terrain Based Instruction in private and group settings.

 You can stay on the property at Boyne Highlands in the midst of all of the winter sports fun.
 The main lodge is designed in the style of a majestic English country estate.
 Dotted throughout the grounds are cottages, townhomes, rental homes, and a separate Inn.
 The Spa at Boyne Highlands operates year-round and offers services like massages and facials and manicures and pedicures.

-Boyne Mountain Resort in Boyne Falls is also a one-stop shop for winter thrill-seekers.
-It offers 35 kilometers of groomed cross-country ski trails for skiers of all abilities from bunny trail beginners to the most technical experts.
-There are also 60 runs and seven terrain bikes for skiing.
-In addition, there is also plenty of family fun to be had tubing down the slopes.
-A lift takes rider and tube to the top of the run before they head all the way down on the four-lane path.
-Boyne Mountain offers both fat tire and electric fat-tire bikes for gripping the snowy surfaces in addition to the Sno-Go part-ski, part-bicycle rides.
+Boyne Mountain Resort in Boyne Falls offers winter thrills.
+It has 35 km of groomed cross-country ski trails for beginners to experts.
+Skiing has 60 runs and 7 terrain bikes.
+Tubing down the slopes is also family-friendly.
+The rider and tube are lifted to the top of the four-lane run.
+Boyne Mountain offers fat tire and electric fat-tire bikes and Sno-Go part-ski, part-bicycle rides.